 Edexcel Mathematics (9MAO/FMO) Eduqas Music (601/8146/1) Mathematics and Further Mathematics Head of Department: Ms K Evans Exam Board: Edexcel There are many reasons to study Mathematics beyond Year 11: Maths is a facilitating subject For some, Mathematics will be valuable to their other subjects and an entry requirement for certain undergraduate degree or career choices.
 It is also a highly regarded A Level that makes you more employable.
 For others, Mathematics provides a welcome contrast to their other A Levels.
 You will gain new skills By studying Mathematics, you will gain and work on skills such as problem solving, modelling, logic, statistics, and critical thinking.
 These are transferable skills that will be useful in all aspects of your personal and professional life moving forward.
 It's a great challenge The step from GCSE to A Level might be a big one, but, it's a great challenge.
 You'll get the chance to be a more independent learner and thinker at A level.
 You are introduced to more ideas and will be able to apply your knowledge to a variety of problems and situations.
 Mathematics A Level Mathematics is divided into two areas: Pure Mathematics (66%) Methods and techniques which underpin the study of all other areas of mathematics such as trigonometry, calculus and proof.
-Applied Mathematics (34%) is divided into two areas: statistics and mechanics.
+Applied Mathematics (34%) is divided into two areas: Statistics and Mechanics.
 Statistics will include reaching conclusions from data and calculating the likelihood of an event occurring.
 Mechanics involves the modelling of the world around us, the motion of objects and the forces acting on them.
 Further Mathematics It is a challenging qualification, which both extends and deepens your knowledge and understanding beyond the standard A Level Mathematics.
-It is taught in tandem with the Single Maths and you will have an extra three lessons per week.
+It is taught in tandem with the Single Maths.
 For someone who enjoys mathematics, it provides a challenge and a chance to explore new and more sophisticated mathematical concepts.
-Pupils who take Further Mathematics find that the additional time spent studying mathematics boosts their marks in single A Level Mathematics.
-A Level Further Mathematics is also divided into two main areas: Core Mathematics and the optional components which are Further Statistics, Further Mechanics or Further Pure.
+A Level Further Mathematics involves further study of all the areas in Single Maths: Pure, Statistics and Mechanics.
 Who does well Whilst a good grade at GCSE/ IGCSE is sufficient to study A Level Mathematics (grade 7 or above), what is necessary is a strong technical ability, an enjoyment of rigorous methodology and enjoying being absorbed by complex problem solving.
 A Level Further Mathematics requires more of the same, but is more abstract, and should be of interest to pupils with a real passion for the underlying workings of Mathematics.
 Those who opt for Further Mathematics tend to have strong grades in extension courses in Year 11 (such as Additional Mathematics or Further Mathematics) In both cases, what is most necessary is an enjoyment for the subject and a desire to delve deeper into the world of Mathematics.
 Future Employers and university admissions tutors view a good grade in Mathematics as proof of a good brain.
 You will be equipped with a transferable set of skills and knowledge base that make you highly valuable within many occupational fields, such as research, finance, computer science, accounting, statistics, medicine, science, and engineering.